 Their combined expertise in engineering, the development of public makerspaces and first-hand experience with the positive impact of FIRST youth robotics, where they saw youth from kindergarten through high school transformed by being part of this character-based, strongly mentor-supported STEM education program moved them to create the Foundation for Community Driven Innovation to bring these experiences to more people.

-After receiving an Argosy Foundation grant in 2016 for an FRC field and related equipment to anchor a youth robotics center, FCDI searched for nearly two years across three counties for the best location for the facility.
-University Mall was proposed early in the search process but suggested sites didn’t meet facilities requirements for the full scale FIRST Robotics Competition field and related needs.
+After receiving an Argosy Foundation grant in 2016 for an FRC field and related equipment to anchor a youth robotics center, and then a grant from the Lightning Foundation in 2017, when Terri was named a Lightning Community Hero, FCDI searched for nearly two years across three counties for the best location for the facility.
+University Mall was proposed early in the search process but suggested sites didn’t meet facilities requirements for the full-scale FIRST Robotics Competition field and related needs.

 In the fall of 2018, after a couple of false starts, FCDI returned to University Mall to see if any more suitable spaces might have become available.
-Then Mall manager Patrice Gingras, who immediately understood and supported the vision, scope and potential of a facility like AMRoC Fab Lab in the University Area, and presented FCDI with the ideal location, in a recently vacated Champs sportswear store.
+Then Mall manager Patrice Gingras immediately understood and supported the vision, scope, and potential of a facility like AMRoC Fab Lab in the University Area, and presented FCDI with the ideal location, in a recently vacated Champs sportswear store.

-Ms. Gingras facilitated discussions between FCDI and the remarkable visionary mall owners, RD Management, who immediately saw the value of a precedent setting space like AMRoC Fab Lab in the University Area Community.
-RD Management has been instrumental in making AMRoC Fab Lab possible, recognizing the power and positive impact a creative, capacity building facility like AMRoC can have and how it complements their vision for the future of the Mall as it is redeveloped in the new mixed use city center known as Uptown.
+Ms. Gingras facilitated discussions between FCDI and the remarkable visionary mall owners, RD Management, who also saw the value of a precedent-setting space like AMRoC Fab Lab in the University Area Community.
+RD Management has been instrumental in making AMRoC Fab Lab possible, recognizing the power and positive impact a creative, capacity-building facility like AMRoC can have and how it complements their vision for the future of the Mall as it is redeveloped in the new mixed-use city center known as Uptown.